-Beginning at a point on the westerly side of Saint Nicholas avenue where the southerly side of One Hundred and Thirtieth street, if extended or continued, would intersect the same; running thence northerly along the westerly side of Saint Nicholas avenue to the southerly side of One Hundred and Forty-first street; thence westerly along the southerly side of One Hundred and Forty-first street; thence westerly along the southerly side of One Hundred and Forty-first street to the easterly side of a new avenue, known as Convent avenue; thence southerly along the easterly side of Convent avenue; thence southerly along the easterly side of Convent avenue; thence westerly crossing said Convent avenue and along the said centre line of One Hundred and Thirty-eighth street to the easterly side of Tenth avenue; thence southerly along the easterly side of Tenth avenue to the centre line of One Hundred and Thirty-sixth street; thence easterly along the said centre line of One Hundred and Thirty-sixth street; if extended or continued, would intersect the same; thence still easterly along the said centre line of One Hundred and Thirty-sixth street, if extended or continued, would intersect the same; thence still easterly along the said centre line of One Hundred and Thirty-sixth street, if extended or continued, to the centre line of Saint Nicholas terrace; thence southerly along the centre line of Saint Nicholas terrace; thence southerly along the centre line of Saint Nicholas terrace; thence southerly along the centre line of Saint Nicholas terrace to the southerly side of Sain One Hundred and Thirtieth street, if extended or continued, to the westerly side of Saint Nicholas avenue at the point or place of beginning.
+Beginning at a point on the westerly side of Saint Nicholas avenue where the southerly side of One Hundred and Thirtieth street, if extended or continued, would intersect the same; running thence northerly along the westerly side of Saint Nicholas avenue to the southerly side of One Hundred and Forty-first street; thence westerly along the southerly side of One Hundred and Forty-first street; thence westerly along the southerly side of One Hundred and Forty-first street to the easterly side of a new avenue, known as Convent avenue; thence southerly along the easterly side of Convent avenue, 439 feet and 6 inches to a point thereon where the centre line of One Hundred and Thirty-eighth street, if extended or continued, would intersect the same; thence westerly crossing said Convent avenue and along the said centre line of One Hundred and Thirty-eighth street to the easterly side of Tenth avenue; thence southerly along the easterly side of Tenth avenue to the centre line of One Hundred and Thirty-sixth street; thence easterly along the said centre line of One Hundred and Thirty-sixth street; if extended or continued, would intersect the same; thence still easterly along the said centre line of One Hundred and Thirty-sixth street, if extended or continued, would intersect the same; thence still easterly along the centre line of Saint Nicholas terrace; thence southerly along the centre line of Mundred and Intricth street, if extended or continued, thence easterly along the southerly side of One Hundred and Thirtieth street, if extended or continued, thence easterly along the southerly side of Sain One Hundred and Thirtieth street, if extended or continued, thence easterly along the southerly side of Sain One Hundred and Thirtieth street, if extended or continued, to the westerly side of Saint Nicholas avenue at the point or place of beginning.

-All parties and persons, owners, lessees or other persons interested in the real estate above described and to be taken for the purposes of said public park or any part thereof, or affected by the proceedings had under or authorized by said act, chapter 366 of the Laws of 1894, and having any claim or demand o
+All parties and persons, owners, lessees or other persons interested in the real estate above described and to taken for the purpo es of said public park or any part thereof and known as FORT WASHINGTON PARK, under and pursuant to the provisions of chapter 531 of the Laws of 1894.